maxh/maxheinritz.com/_posts/2025-09-01-what-i-am-made-of.md

 - I’ll use the whole animal, e.g. bones for bone broth.
 - In general, I try to buy animal products at Whole Foods.

-But at restaurants, if the best options on the menu are meat, I generally for it despite the moral negative that the meat almost certainly came a factory farming environment.
+But at restaurants, if the best options on the menu are meat, I usually go for it despite the moral negative that the meat almost certainly came a factory farming environment.
 Multiple goals, tradeoffs...

 ## Organic vs non-organic